norkos/account-management/README.md

 ### How to run it
 - to have all the environment in one place `docker-compose up`
-  - because I don't want to control the order of the images in docker-compose, you might need to run alembic migrations by logging into `backend` docker image and running `upgrade_db.sh`
+  - to keep environment more robust I don't want to control the order of the images in docker-compose.
+Therefore, you need to run alembic migrations by logging into `backend` docker image and running `migrate_db.sh`
+  - API address when running Docker: http://localhost:9090/_swagger
 - for pytest please run `pytest`
 - for Heroku please follow https://devcenter.heroku.com/articles/container-registry-and-runtime:
   - heroku login
   - heroku container:login
   - heroku create
   - define ENV variables in Heroku
-       - create `AUTH_TOKEN` with token details needed to communicate with API
+       - create `AUTH_TOKEN` with token details needed to communicate with RESTAPI
        - create `TWO_FA` with token needed to erase the DB
        - if you want to see debug logs set `DEBUG_LOGGER_LEVEL` into  `True`
   - install extensions in Heroku